bluekitchen/btstack/doc/manual/docs/chipsets.md

 Dialog Semiconductor offers the DA14581, a LE-only SoC, that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

 We just ordered a Dev Kit and will try to implement the firmware upload to SRAM option.
+This chipset supports the Bluetooth 4.2. specification but does not seem to implement the Data Length Extension nor supports multiple concurrent roles.

 ## EM Microelectronic Marin

 For a long time, the EM9301 has been the only Bluetooth Single-Mode LE chipset with an HCI interface.
 The EM9301 can be connected via SPI or UART.
 The UART interface does not support hardware flow control and is not recommended for use with BTstack.
 The SPI mode uses a proprietary but documented exension to implement flow control and signal if the EM9301 has data to send.

-**Update:** EM has just announced a new EM9304 that also features an HCI mode and supports the Bluetooth 4.2. specification incl. data length extension and multiple connections.
+**Update:** EM has just announced a new EM9304 that also features an HCI mode and supports the Bluetooth 4.2. specification.
+It seems to support the Data Length Extension but not and multiple concurrent roles.

 **BD Addr** must be set during startup since it does not have a stored fix address.